holunda-io/c7/README.md

 When building with `mvn` you will have to provide your camunda credentials.

-This can be done via `.m2/settings.xml` or a local `.mvn/settings.xml` file, in which case you have to run the maven buidl with the `-s .mvn/settings.xml` option:.
+This can be done via `.m2/settings.xml` or a local `.mvn/settings.xml` file, in which case you have to run the maven build with the `-s .mvn/settings.xml` option:.